MaharjanR/four-card/README.md

 # Four-card

-This is a small challenge found in frontend-mentor.
-More details inside the dist folder.
+This is a small challenge to practise and challenge my skill in frontend.
+More details inside the dist folder readme.

 # Technologies used